Approximating linear response by nonintrusive shadowing algorithms: Convergence of nonintrusive shadowing

 This assumption can be achieved by evolving $w_i$'s for some time before the zeroth step, since the unstable components in $w_i$'s grow faster than stable components.
-In reality, such pre-process is typically not needed for non-intrusive shadowing to converge, but making this assumption simplifies our theoretical analysis.
+In reality, such pre-process is typically not needed for nonintrusive shadowing to converge, but making this assumption simplifies our theoretical analysis.
 Should we want to extend our analysis to cases without this pre-process, we need a sharp estimation of the unstable components in the random initial conditions of $w_i$'s.

 We start with some definitions.
 Denote the total number of steps by $K$.
-In this section, $v$ is the shadowing direction given in equation~\eqref{e:shadowing_diffeo}.
-In the non-intrusive shadowing algorithm, let $v'$ be
+Let $v$ be the shadowing direction in equation~\eqref{e:shadowing_diffeo}.
+In the nonintrusive shadowing algorithm, let $v'$ be

-We will show $v'$ is the inhomogeneous tangent solution solved from zero initial condition.
+We will show that $v'$ is the inhomogeneous tangent solution solved from the zero initial condition.
 Moreover, let $v^P$ be the pivot solution defined by

-We will show it is in the feasible set of the NILSS problem, and also close to $v$.
-Denote the solution of the non-intrusive shadowing algorithm by $v^N$.
+We will show that $v^P$ is in the feasible set of nonintrusive shadowing, and also close to both $v$ and $v^N$, where $v^N$ is the solution of the nonintrusive shadowing algorithm.
 Define $v^A$, which bounds both $v$ and $v^P$, by

-where $|\cdot|$ is the vector norm. $v^A$ and $v$ are covariant, that is,
+where $|\cdot|$ is the vector 2-norm. $v^A$ and $v$ are equivariant, that is,

-However, notice that $v^P$ is not covariant: that is why we will mostly bound it by $v^A$.
+However, notice that $v^P$ is not equivariant: that is why we will mostly bound it by $v^A$.
 Moreover, we define the errors